tstobbe/mongarr/README.md

 MongArr
 =======
 Mongo syntax for pirates at heart.
-MongArr provides methods for finding sub-selections within an array, sorting using MongoDB sytax, or sub-selecting object property values in a a way that is similar to MongoDB.
+MongArr provides methods for finding sub-selections within an array, sorting using MongoDB snytax, or sub-selecting object property values in a a way that is similar to MongoDB.
 It aim's to be compatible with all MongoDB syntax, but goes overboard on allowing you to do more fun/elegant things if you wish.

 MongArr allows...
 -----------------